willroberts/rpg/docs/Code.md

 `GameScene`'s `Preload()` function loads static assets needed by the game.

-`GameScene`'s `Setup()` function initializes its subsystems, createsthe scene (map, grid, etc.) and adds the player and enemies to the scene.
+`GameScene`'s `Setup()` function initializes its subsystems, creates the scene (map, grid, etc.) and adds the player and enemies to the scene.
 It also configures the camera, the HUD, the log, and the input bindings.
-This function is currently too large, and breaking it into testable pieces would be preferable.

 Once Engo has run the scene, the game engine advances on player input.
 The `Player` type call's the `MoveCharacter` method in the